redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 To disable the default ‘ready-to-use’ installation of Argo CD: as an admin, update the existing Subscription Object for Gitops Operator and add `DISABLE_DEFAULT_ARGOCD_INSTANCE = true` to the spec.

-**Warning**: setting this option to true will cause the existing Argo CD install in the *openshift-gitops* namespace to be deleted.
+**Warning**: setting this option to true will cause the existing Argo CD instance **and the `openshift-gitops` namespace** to be deleted.
+This completely removes the default installation.
 Argo CD instances in other namespaces should not be affected.

    On OpenShift Console, go to